 Book evening restaurants well in advance to avoid disappointment.
 Ideally book before you arrive in the resort.

 If the weather is warm enough, consider a picnic lunch.
 This will save you money and help you avoid queues in busy mountain restaurants.
 It is so easy to grab a baguette and some ham or cheese.
-You could also consider packing some sandwich bags in your luggage.
+You could also consider packing some sandwich bags in your luggage to make preparation easier.

 If you are self catering, take the stress out of cooking each night and order a few meals in.
 There are a growing number of companies that now offer a food delivery service.
 An example of a company delivering fresh meals to your door in Morzine is Chez Michelle and across the french alps is Huski.